+[RS: accepted]

 [014] Abbreviations used in definitions should be spelled out in full on their first use in each definition.
 At 43.36, replace “high efficiency (HE) trigger-based (TB) physical layer protocol data unit (PPDU)” with “high efficiency (HE) trigger based (TB) physical layer (PHY) protocol data unit (PPDU)”.

+[RS: accepted]

 [015] Abbreviations used in definitions should be spelled out in full on their first use in each definition.
 At 43.55, replace “from a STA that is a member of a BSS” with “from a station (STA) that is a member of a basic service set (BSS)”.

+[RS: accepted]

 [016] Abbreviations used in definitions should be spelled out in full on their first use in each definition.
 At 44.11, replace “with RUs smaller than 242-tone” with “with resource units (RUs) smaller than 242-tone”.

+[RS: accepted]

 [017] Abbreviations used in definitions should be spelled out in full on their first use in each definition.
 At 44.37, replace “of an HE TB PPDU” with “of a high efficiency (HE) trigger based (TB) physical layer protocol data unit (PPDU)”.

+[RS: accepted]

 [018] Abbreviations used in definitions should be spelled out in full on their first use in each definition.
 At 44.40, replace “an HE STA when SRP conditions” with “a high efficiency (HE) station (STA) when spatial reuse parameters (SRP) conditions”.

+[RS: rejected.
+SRP already spelled out in this definition]

 [019] Definitions should appear in alphabetical order.
 In addition, ignore (treat as not present) stuff in parentheses.
 Please swap the positions of the definition of “spatial reuse (SR) physical layer (PHY) protocol data unit (PPDU) (SR PPDU)” from 44.40 to 44.43 with the definition of “spatial reuse parameters (SRP)(#20496) physical layer (PHY) protocol data unit (SRP PPDU)” from 44.45 to 44.48.

+[RS: accepted]

 [020] Abbreviations used in definitions should be spelled out in full on their first use in each definition.
 At 44.54, replace “target wake time (TWT) scheduled STA” with “target wake time (TWT) scheduled station (STA)”.

+[RS: accepted]

 [021] Definitions should appear in alphabetical order.
 Please swap the positions of the definition of “target wake time (TWT) scheduling access point (AP)” from 44.50 to 44.52 with the definition of “target wake time (TWT) scheduled STA” from 44.54 to 44.55.

+[RS: accepted]

 [022] Abbreviations used in definitions should be spelled out in full on their first use in each definition.
 At 44.57, replace “A mechanism by which one or more non-AP stations (STAs) simultaneously participate in an uplink (UL) transmission to an access point (AP)” with “A mechanism by which one or more non-access point (AP) stations (STAs) simultaneously participate in an uplink (UL) transmission to an AP”.

+[RS: modified. abbreviate as non-access point (non-AP) and access point (AP), i.e., non-AP is a different acronym from AP.]

 [023] Abbreviations used in definitions should be spelled out in full on their first use in each definition.
 At 45.2, replace “An HE MU PPDU transmitted by a non-AP STA.
 An UL HE MU PPDU carries only one PSDU” with “An HE MU PPDU transmitted by a non-access point (non-AP) station (STA).
 An UL HE MU PPDU carries only one physical layer service data unit (PSDU)”.

+[RS: accepted]

 [024] Abbreviations used in definitions should be spelled out in full on their first use in each definition.
-At 45.6, replace “for non-AP HE STAs” with “for non-access point (non-AP) high efficiency (HE) stations (STAs)”.General Description (Clause 4)
+At 45.6, replace “for non-AP HE STAs” with “for non-access point (non-AP) high efficiency (HE) stations (STAs)”.

+[RS: accepted]

+General Description (Clause 4)